 On her birthday that Fall, we made the first list.

 If you or a loved one has a birthday coming up, you will find some gift ideas here, but more importantly, The Birthday List is a way to help someone change the direction of their lives.
 So sit down with a friends and make one!
-You can also click on some of these ideas from Amazon that I chose as good birthday gifts for women.

 We wrote down our wishes and dreams for our children, our jobs, our families.